sentora/sentora-core/dryden/README.md

-# Dryden Framework for ZPanelX
+# Dryden Framework for ZPanelX/Sentora

-*Dryden* is the name of the custom framework for ZPanelX, the framework was built with simplicity in mind for novice developers to enable the rapid development of third-party modules.
+*Dryden* is the name of the custom framework for ZPanelX/Sentora, the framework was built with simplicity in mind for novice developers to enable the rapid development of third-party modules.

 Directory structure:
 --------------------